William J. Donovan: Interwar years

 Following his return to the U.S., Donovan took his wife on a combined vacation, business trip, and intelligence mission to Japan, China, and Korea, then went on alone to Siberia during the Russian Civil War.
 He went back to work at his law firm, but also took an extensive journey to Europe, where he did business on behalf of J. P. Morgan and gathered intelligence about international Communism.

 From 1922 to 1924, while maintaining his private law practice, he also served as U.S. Attorney for the Western District of New York.
 A high point came in 1923, when, as a result of continued pressure from Father Duffy, Donovan was finally awarded the Medal of Honor for his heroic acts in the battle at Landres-et-Saint-Georges.
-Presented with the medal at a New York City ceremony that was attended by about four thousand veterans, Donovan refused to keep it, saying that it belonged not to him but "to the boys who are not here, the boys who are resting under the white crosses in France or in the cemeteries of New York, also to the boys who were lucky enough to come through."
+Presented with the medal at a New York City ceremony that was attended by about four thousand veterans, Donovan refused to keep it, saying that it belonged not to him but "to the boys who are not here, the boys who are resting under the white crosses in France or in the cemeteries of New York, also to the boys who were lucky enough to come through.

 As US Attorney, he was becoming well known as a vigorous crime-fighter.
 He was especially famous (and, in some circles, notorious) for his energetic enforcement of Prohibition.
 There were a number of threats to assassinate him and to dynamite his home, but he was not deterred.
 The climax of his war on alcohol came in August 1923, when his agents raided Buffalo's upmarket Saturn Club (of which Donovan himself was a member) and confiscated large amounts of illegal liquor.
 The club's members, who formed much of the city's upper crust, were outraged, having assumed that Prohibition did not apply to people such as themselves.
 Some regarded Donovan as a traitor to their class, and recalled that Donovan had not, after all, been born to high station but was, in fact, an Irish Catholic who had married into the world of privileged, professional Protestants.
-Donovan's law partner, Bradley Goodyear, quit their firm in anger over the raid, and Donovan's own wife never forgave him for it.
-Many working class residents of Buffalo cheered the raid as an example of equal justice before the law, however.
+Donovan's law partner, Goodyear, quit their firm in anger over the raid, and Donovan's own wife never forgave him for it.
+Many working class residents of Buffalo cheered the raid as an example of equal justice under the law, however.